-The UnCR2 register is another UARTn control registers and serves several purposes.
+The UnCR2 register is the second of the two UARTn control registers and serves several purposes.
 One of its main functions is to control the basic enable/disable operation of the UARTn Transmitter and Receiver as well as enabling the various UARTn interrupt sources.
 The register also serves to control the baud rate speed, receiver wake-up enable and the address detect enable.
 Further explanation on each of the bits is given below: